HumanCellAtlas/data-portal-content/content/analyze/methods/methods.md

 ---

 ##  Methods
-The HCA Methods Resistry lists tools for performing analyses involving scRNA-seq, scDNA-seq, in situ transcriptomics, multi-modal and other computational biology approaches.
+The HCA Methods Registry lists tools for performing analyses involving scRNA-seq, scDNA-seq, in situ transcriptomics, multi-modal and other computational biology approaches.

 These solutions are not built by the HCA DCP implementation team but are solutions we foster and support.